 - 49. Have You Ever Seen The Rain by Creedence Clearwater Revival

 Here is a List of Easy Country Songs to Play on Guitar

 1. Take Me Home, Country Roads by John Denver

-In my opinion, this is the greatest country song ever.
-It also happens to be the signature song of one of the world’s greatest country-folk artist.
+In my opinion, this is one of the greatest country songs of all time.
+It also happens to be the signature song of one of the world’s greatest country-folk artists.
 This song is also one of West Virginia’s official state anthems.
 And while John Denver first recorded this song way back in 1971, the song still enjoys a substantial following in terms of the sheer number of digital downloads.
 This Hot 100 Singles performer is a must-play for any country guitarist.

 If this is your first time playing this great country song, the best way to do it is by strumming the chords.
 However, you can definitely try to learn it fingerstyle.
 It’ll be a bit trickier but it could be worth the effort.
 This is easily one of my favorite easy country songs of all time.

 What better way to start off your journey as a country guitarist than learning one of the genre’s most popular and most successful country singles ever?
 Okie from Muskogee is the perfect piece for beginning guitarists as it only has two chords.
 And while this pair of chords may seem boring, it is the simple fingerpicking style that will have you all pumped up.
 It has a very lovely melody and a lyrical story that gives you a glimpse of how a song can be a great instrument for studying character.